Liz Truss stresses need to be ‘bold’ in farewell speech as PM

 Liz Truss has stressed the need to be “bold” as she made her final speech as Prime Minister before power is handed over to new Tory leader Rishi Sunak.

-After seven chaotic weeks as Prime Minister, Ms Truss spoke on Tuesday of the need to praise tax cuts and celebrate reversing the national insurance hike imposed by Mr Sunak when he was chancellor.
+After seven chaotic weeks as Prime Minister, Ms Truss on Tuesday praised tax cuts and celebrated reversing the national insurance hike imposed by Mr Sunak when he was chancellor.

 She then travelled to Buckingham Palace to formally tender her resignation to the King after just 49 days in office, making her the shortest-serving Prime Minister in history.